- Home /

 Shock Collars For Dogs

 Shock collars for dogs, are a popular, safe, and effective means of dog training and/or containment.
 Also known as electric collars, e-collars, or dog training collars, shock collars for dogs use the principles of aversion training to condition your dog to avoid certain behaviors (or areas) using a negative stimulus.
 Aversion training, or avoidance training, is a time-tested training method that works by pairing a negative consequence with a certain behavior, place, or thing to teach the dog to avoid it.
-Dog Training collars can be used as effective training method if used properly, these devices are not intended as a punishment device and should be used in a conservative manner to correct nuisance or undesirable behavior such as jumping, barking or biting.
+Dog Training collars can be used as effective training method if used properly, these devices are not intended as a punishment device and should be used in a conservative manner to correct nuisance or undesirable behavior such as jumping, barking or digging.

-What Is Avoidance Training?
+What Is An E-Collar?

 Items 1 to 30 of 59 total